-All members of staff at Meltham School's Out hold a current Paediatric First Aid certificate, which complies with the requirements of Annex A of the EYFS Statutory Framework 2023.
+All members of staff at Meltham School's Out hold a current Paediatric First Aid certificate.
+The training for which is provided by fully regulated and competent organisations, and complies with the training criteria found in Annex A of the EYFS Statutory Framework 2024.
 Paediatric First Aid training for all staff is renewed regularly in accordance with the timeframe set out in statutory guidance.
 A list of all qualified First Aiders is clearly displayed in the club.